-- 1. The information on the course outline posted on Blackboard and on the FIS website is not binding and can change according to the needs of the class. - 2.
-Classroom Etiquette: practicing a foreign language entails taking risks and allowing yourself to be vulnerable in front of other people.
+1. The information on the course outline posted on d2l and on the FIS website is not binding and can changed according to the needs of the class.

+2. Classroom Etiquette: practising a foreign language entails taking risks and allowing yourself to be vulnerable in front of other people.
 You are used to being able to speak at a much more sophisticated level in your native language, so working in French is not always easy!
 For this reason, it is essential to establish an atmosphere of mutual respect in the classroom.
-Please be attentive and listen not only to your instructor but also to your classmates when they speak. - 3.
-To derive the utmost benefit of instruction, daily attendance is essential.
+Please be attentive and listen not only to your instructor but also to your classmates when they speak.

+3. To derive the utmost benefit of instruction, daily attendance is essential.
 Attending class is extremely beneficial to hear and speak French, to interact with others and to receive instant feedback from your instructor and your peers.
-The instructor should be informed of any reason for prolonged absence. - 4.
-Attendance: A student who is absent from a test for legitimate reasons must discuss an alternative course of action with the instructor.
+The instructor should be informed of any reason for prolonged absence.

+4. Late assignments and missed tests policy: a student who is absent from a test for legitimate reasons must discuss an alternative course of action with the instructor.
 The instructor at his or her own discretion may transfer the percentage weight for a test to another test.
-An instructor will either make this decision on the basis of verbal information provided by the student or will request a Physician/ Counsellor statement form to confirm an absence for health reasons.
-Missed tests, assignments and examinations with no legitimate reason will be given a grade of F. The instructor will not prepare make-up tests or assignments. - 5.
-There will be no mid-term examination.
-All tests are cumulative. - 6.
-The "Passeport d'activités" consists of 5 communicative activities performed in the French Centre (Craigie Hall C 301, open Monday to Friday, 10-12 and 1-3, or Wednesday 1-7 PM, Phone 220-6706).
-You may go at any time, on any convenient day.
-Each activity is approximately 5 minutes long and worth 2% of your final mark.
-You may do these activities in any order.
-One activity per visit.
-Please pick-up your "Passport" at the French Centre.
-Activities: - Reading: Prepare a 2 minute reading (from the book or any other text) and read it to a monitor. - Editing: Take one of your compositions that has been graded by your Instructor, make all the necessary changes and bring it to be checked by a monitor. - Communication: Choose 4 questions in the "Communication" binder in the French Centre, prepare the answers and present them to a monitor. - Writing: Write an "acrostiche" in French, based on your first name and last name, using adjectives, verbs and nouns learned in class.
-Present it to a monitor. - Oral presentation: Practice your oral presentation (for the Lab Instructor) in front a monitor.
-Please give your "Passport" to your Instructor a week before the end of classes (Nov 29, 2012) - 7.
-Be on time for classes: Tests, dictations and compositions will start at the beginning of class and will not be repeated for latecomers. - 8.
-Labs will start the week on September 21, 2012.
-The labs are an integral part of this course.
+Your instructor will either make this decision on the basis of verbal information provided by the student or will request a Physician/ Counsellor statement form to confirm an absence for health reasons.
+Missed tests, assignments and examinations with no legitimate reason will be given a grade of F. The instructor will not prepare make-up tests or assignments.

+5. Be on time for classes: Tests, dictations and compositions will start at the beginning of class and will not be repeated for latecomers.

+6. Labs will start the week of January 19 (No lab the first week of classes).
+Labs are an integral part of this course.
 They are mandatory and attendance will be taken.
 Oral participation in the labs will be assessed for consideration of the final grade.
 An oral presentation will be required as an element of the laboratory work.
-The topic and the rubrics of the oral presentation are posted on Blackboard.
-Please bring your lab manual to the lab.
-Written and comprehension exercises will be done in the lab on a regular basis. - 9.
-There is no final examination - 10.
-The final aural and reading comprehension examination is scheduled the last week of class. - 11.
-Students are expected to check the Blackboard page on a regular basis for announcements, homework, assignments, marks and the tentative schedule.
+The topic and the rubrics of the oral presentation are posted on d2l.
+Please bring your workbook ("Cahier") and your book to the lab.
+Written and comprehension exercises will be done in the lab on a regular basis.

+7. Students are expected to check the d2l page on a regular basis for announcements, homework, assignments, marks and tentative schedule.

-- 12. Please mute your cell phone during class. - 13.
-Students are advised to read the excerpt on PLAGIARISM. - 14.
-Grading Rubrics
+8. Please mute your cell phone during class.

+9. Students are advised to read the excerpt on PLAGIARISM.

+10. Grading Rubrics